wazuh/wazuh-documentation/source/learning-wazuh/replace-stock-rule.rst

 7. After this is done attempt to log in to the **linux-agent** using SSH and incorrect credentials.
-   Then look for the event on Kibana by searching for **5716** and you will see the the level of the alert for the most recent event will be **7**:
+   Then look for the event on Wazuh dashboard by searching for **5716** and you will see the the level of the alert for the most recent event will be **7**:

 .. thumbnail:: ../images/learning-wazuh/labs/rules-5.png